Salomons - CCCU

 Teaching Options

 An important feature of the Salomons programme is the opportunity to undertake specialist teaching options in the third year.
-These allow for the development of specialist skills; for example, in a chosen therapeutic approach (e.g. CAT, EMDR, systemic or psychoanalytic therapy) or in other areas (such as neuropsychology, leadership, working with organisations, or cross-cultural practice).
+These allow for the development of specialist skills; for example, in a chosen therapeutic approach (e.g. EMDR, systemic or psychoanalytic therapy) or in other areas (such as neuropsychology and leadership).
 The options available are reviewed yearly, building in considerable teaching flexibility and responsiveness to changing needs in the NHS and health and social care contexts.

 Teaching Structure